27 Life Skills That Should Be Taught in Schools But Are Not

 26. Disaster Preparedness and Emergency Response

-Disaster preparedness and emergency response are essential life skills that are often overlooked in school curricula.
+Disaster preparedness and emergency response are vital life skills that schools often neglect, despite their potential to save lives and strengthen communities.

 27. Adaptability and Resilience